rusonding/auge/README.md

-"# auge"
 "# auge is a distributed scheduler system, can exec command job"